Link switches to other language version

 Mainz offers you 35 degree programmes in English at 5 higher education institutions.

 Almost like the Mediterranean: with sociability and a joy for life, the city of Mainz always shows its cosy and festive side.
 Numerous wineries and festivals have made the city the wine capital of Germany.
-But the Roman city can also offer historical assets: Between the half-timbered houses in the old town and numerous museums, you can immerse yourself in the long history of Mainz.
+But the Roman city can also offer historical assets: between the half-timbered houses in the old town and numerous museums, you can immerse yourself in the long history of Mainz.

 Mainz is the capital of the state of Rhineland-Palatinate and home to over 200,000 inhabitants - including around 40,000 students at higher education institutions and various research institutes.
-They shape the city by making it more international, and many institutions and companies have adapted to this: In addition to student discounts at some cultural, sporting or culinary places, you can even get a student price on certain products at some pharmacies.
+They shape the city by making it more international, and many institutions and companies have adapted to this: in addition to student discounts at some cultural, sporting or culinary places, you can even get a student price on certain products at some pharmacies.

 In Mainz, you can stroll along the Rhine promenade, and directly opposite on the Hessian side you can marvel at where the Main flows into the Rhine.
 Mainz enjoys a mild climate all year round, and in summer many people - especially students - spend their free time on the banks of the Rhine or in one of the many parks.